Eideen/ansible-timezone-role/README.md

 * NTP: sets primary NTP servers.
 * FallbackNTP:  Sets Fallback NTP server, used when all there is no DHCP NTP or main NTP severs available.
 * timezone: Sets timezone.
 Available variables can be found her: https://wikipedia.org/wiki/List_of_tz_database_time_zones
+* ROOTDISTANCEMAXSEC: Maximum acceptable root distance.
+Takes a time value (in seconds).
+Defaults to 5 seconds.
+* POLLINTERVALMINSEC: The minimum  poll intervals for NTP messages.
+* POLLINTERVALMAXSEC: The maximum  poll intervals for NTP messages.

 For "FallbackNTP" and "NTP", if not defined, they will be removed.
+Formating Information can be found her: https://www.freedesktop.org/software/systemd/man/timesyncd.conf.html

+NTP, ROOTDISTANCEMAXSEC, POLLINTERVALMINSEC and POLLINTERVALMAXSEC is not defined by default.

 Dependencies
 ------------